Philips spins off lighting components businesses

-Philips is to merge its lighting components businesses into a separate unit worth up to 2 billion euros ($2.7 billion) which may be listed - a major step in its ongoing strategy to refocus on healthcare and high-end lighting systems.
+Philips (PHG.AS) is to merge its lighting components businesses into a separate unit worth up to 2 billion euros (1.60 billion pounds) which may be listed - a major step in its ongoing strategy to refocus on healthcare and high-end lighting systems.

 Under Chief Executive Frans van Houten, the Dutch company is reinventing itself after its TV, audio and video businesses struggled for years to compete with low-cost Asian rivals and prompted a spate of profit warnings at the firm.
 It has sold off its television business, cut more than 5,000 jobs and concentrated on growing its healthcare products.